What is CIT?

 4. Reduce the trauma that people may experience during mental health crisis and help contribute to long term recovery.

-The Mecklenburg County CIT Program has trained over 2200 law enforcement personnel from across 15 law enforcement agencies in the county.
-Our program also partners with our law enforcement, community mental health providers, and advocacy/consumer groups to connect resources, increase access to services, and advocate for change to improve our mental health system.
+The Mecklenburg County CIT Program has trained over 2300 law enforcement personnel from across 15 law enforcement agencies in the county.
+Furthermore, Mecklenburg County CIT provides training to first responders, security, and dispatch in de-escalating mental health crisis.
+Our program partners with our law enforcement, community mental health providers, and advocacy/consumer groups to connect resources, increase access to services, and advocate for change to improve our mental health system.
 If you would like to learn more, please visit the links below.

 Video: What is CIT? https://www.youtube.com/watch?v=VcWR075E1mY